-Sabrina is studying for a PhD in the School of Environmental Sciences with Dr. Nigel Raine, focusing on the possible interactions between stressors that could harm bees.
+Sabrina completed her PhD in the School of Environmental Sciences with Dr. Nigel Raine in Fall 2022.
+Her research focused on the possible interactions between stressors that could harm bees.

 Sabrina’s long-term goal is to establish a research career at the interface of pollinator conservation and sustainable crop protection while contributing to the development of the knowledge needed to refine and implement tools for pollinator conservation and inform best management practices.
 Sabrina was drawn to Arrell Food Institute’s vision of inclusivity, food security and sustainability, all concepts she values and advocates for.
 She also credits the program for its continued support while pushing her out of her comfort zone by providing opportunities to work on interdisciplinary projects and to engage in leadership roles.